 Prior to joining the firm, Mr. Haaf served as a law clerk to the Honorable Dolores K. Sloviter of the United States Court of Appeals for the Third Circuit and worked as an associate in the Philadelphia office of a national law firm.

-Mr. Haaf was recognized as a 2016, 2017, and 2018 North Carolina “Rising Star” for Appellate Law by Super Lawyers magazine.
+Mr. Haaf was recognized as a North Carolina “Rising Star” in 2019 and the three years immediately preceding for Appellate Law by Super Lawyers magazine.
 He speaks conversational Spanish.

 Insights View All